 - Select a Platform.
-Forcepoint Web Security Endpoint packages are available for Windows 32-bit, Windows 64-bit, and Mac endpoint machines. - Click the Available version number to download the selected package.
+Forcepoint Web Security Endpoint packages are available for Windows 64-bit, and Mac endpoint machines. - Click the Available version number to download the selected package.
 See the Getting Started Guide for Forcepoint Web Security Cloud for more information about cloud deployments of Forcepoint Web Security Endpoint.